 Now that you have the idea, let's think about your three events in your life at home.
 They're probably something like work, socializing, and special occasions.
 The bulk of your wardrobe will be work-appropriate clothing.
 But you also need outfits for going out with friends, date night, etc. And you have to attend your second cousin's third wedding and other such fancy events.
 But you're creating a capsule wardrobe so you're not going to want to buy a outfit just for that.

-Let's plan on five bottoms, five shells, and five jackets.
+Let's plan on five bottoms (pants or skirts), five shells, and five jackets.
+Maybe include a dress in place of some of those pieces, or in addition to them.
 You'll be able to mix and match them so much that you may not repeat a combination for weeks.
 Add a print top and a pair of jeans to the mix and you can make several socializing outfits using some of the work pieces.
 Add a fancy topper - a Kimono Duster, a print jacket, etc. - that you can slip on to make your outfit special occasion-ready.